raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 (write (apply + (read)))
 ```

-`read` is a function that parses an S-expression from its standard input, and `write` is a function that writes the value to the standard output.
+`read` is a procedure that parses an S-expression from the standard input.
+And, `write` is a procedure that writes out a value to the standard output.
 The `(apply + xs)` expression computes the sum of the numbers in the list `xs`.

 Next, refer to and execute the above script from Rust.
 Add the following code to the `src/main.rs` file.